Leave the world of work step-by-step with partial retirement

-Partial retirement enables people to gradually reduce their level of employment, where permitted by the regulations of their pension fund and made possible by their employer.
-We look at the key points that need to be considered, and at why detailed planning is important if you intend to stagger your retirement.
+Partial retirement enables gainfully employed persons to gradually reduce their level of employment, provided that their employer allows this.
+Find out what you need to consider and why detailed planning is key if you intend to take phased retirement.

 Gently ease out of working life with partial retirement